ZaneCodeJourney/CITS5505-Group-Project/tests/README.md

-# Auth Tests
+# Auth and Share Tests

-This directory contains unit tests for the authentication functionality of the application.
+This directory contains unit tests for the authentication and sharing functionality of the application.

 ## Test Files

 - `test_auth.py`: Tests the API endpoints for authentication (register, login, logout, password reset)
 - `test_user_model.py`: Tests the User model and its authentication-related functionality
+- `test_share.py`: Tests the share functionality for dive records
 - `run_tests.py`: Script to run all tests

 ## Running the Tests